stephenballot/me/README.md

 I start with an assumption of positive intent for all involved.
 This has worked out well for me over my career.

-Sometimes I really feel the pressure I put on myself to deliver a great Product to our customers as fast as possible with maximum quality, and unfortunately the pressure will show on my face and body-language.
+Sometimes I really feel the pressure I put on myself to deliver a great Product to our customers as fast as possible with maximum quality, and unfortunately the pressure will show on my face and in my body-language.
 However, it will mostly manifest in me slipping in some of my commitments to my team whilst I try to firefight with various stakeholders.
 I hope my team will call me out on this, I usually self correct within a week of such phases, and they maybe happen once or twice a year.

 **Something on Feedback**